Last updated 14th May, 2025

 Another popular maintenance check is PAT testing which involves checks on all electrical appliances and is normally priced at £1 to £2 per item.

-Do you need a seperate electricity supply?
+Do you need a separate electricity supply?

 If you require a separate electricity supply in your garage, shed or new extension, then you will need to have a subpanel installed.